-- The Rehabilitation of Offenders Act 1974 does not apply to applicants for Hackney Carriage drivers' licences.
+- 16.27 The Rehabilitation of Offenders Act 1974 does not apply to applicants for Hackney Carriage drivers' licences.
 Therefore all applicants are required to disclose all convictions and/or cautions.
-This means the applicant must disclose each and every conviction and/or caution recorded against them during their lifetime on initial application and then confirmed on every subsequent renewal application. - Where an applicant fails to declare any convictions and/or cautions this may result in prosecution or referral to the Committee, or both.
+This means the applicant must disclose each and every conviction and/or caution recorded against them during their lifetime on initial application and then confirmed on every subsequent renewal application. - 16.28 Where an applicant fails to declare any convictions and/or cautions this may result in prosecution or referral to the Committee, or both.
 For renewal applications only: if an applicant fails to declare any convictions and/or cautions that have already been declared on a previous renewal application, they will be issued with a written warning on one occasion only.
-If the same applicant fails to declare any convictions and/or cautions on any subsequent renewal application following the issue of a written warning, this may result in prosecution or referral to the Committee, or both.
+If the same applicant fails to declare any convictions following the issue of a written warning, this may result in prosecution or referral to the Committee, or both.